 Ideal conditions for information processing arise when C is high, enabling local clusters of units to work together, and L is low, enabling coordination between the clusters.
 This condition obtains in a fully connected network, but because all units are connected together there is little opportunity for specialization.
-It also obtains, though, in a form of organization known as small world, a concept introduced by Milgram (1967) on the basis of an experiment: Individuals in the United States were requested to forward a letter they received to someone they knew personally with the goal of eventually getting it to a designated individual in Cambridge, MA.
+It also obtains, though, in a form of organization known as smallworld, a concept introduced by Milgram (1967) on the basis of an experiment in which individuals in the U.S. were requested to forward a letter they received to someone they knew personally with the goal of eventually getting it to a designated individual in Cambridge, MA.
 Surprisingly, on average those letters that made it to the destination did so in less then six steps.
 This gave rise to the popular notion that on average six degrees of separation exist between any two human beings.
 Watts and Strogatz (1998) provided a conceptual grounding for this phenomenon when they characterized a class of networks that result from randomly reconnecting a few of the connections in a regular lattice, providing rapid long-distance connection across a large network.
 After rewiring only a relative small percentage of the connections, they obtained networks that still exhibited high C but greatly reduced values for L.

-In addition to characterizing such a network structure, Watts and Strogatz also demonstrated that a variety of real-world networks, including networks of movie actors linked by coappearances, the electrical power grid of the western United States, and the neural network of the nematode worm Caenorhabditis elegans, exhibited the characteristics of a small world.
-Watts and Strogatz also examined the functional properties of small-world networks, showing how they allow for rapid spread of infectious diseases, enable efficient problem solving in cellular automata, and reduce the likelihood of cooperation in iterated prisoner's dilemma games.
-Of particular interest, they examined coupled phase oscillators and demonstrated that synchronization occurred almost as fast in small-world networks as in fully connected ones.
-They commented: 'This result may be relevant to the observed synchronization of widely separated neurons in the visual cortex if, as seems plausible, the brain has a small-world architecture' (1998, 442).
+In addition to characterizing such a network structure, Watts and Strogatz also demonstrated that a variety of real-world networks, including networks of movie actors linked by co-appearances, the electrical power-grid of the Western U. S., and the neural network of the nematode worm Caenorhabditis elegans, exhibited the characteristics of a small-world.
+Watts and Strogatz also examined the functional properties of small-world networks, showing how they allow for rapid spread of infectious diseases, enable efficient problem solving in cellular automata, and reduce the likelihood of cooperation in iterated prisoner dilemma games.
+Of particular interest, they examined coupled phase oscillators and demonstrated that synchronization occurred almost as fast in small-world networks as in fully-connected networks.
+They comment: "This result may be relevant to the observed synchronization of widely separated neurons in the visual cortex if, as seems plausible, the brain has a small-world architecture" (p.
+442).

 Subsequent research has indeed demonstrated a small-world architecture in the mammalian cortex, including the visual system.
-Sporns and Zwi (2004) developed connectivity matrices based on data from published studies of neuroanatomy - Felleman and van Essen's (1991) study of the macaque's visual cortex, Young's (1993) study of the whole macaque cortex, and Scannell et al.'s (1999) study of the cat cortex.
-Sporns and Zwi showed that these networks exhibit the small-world properties of high C and low L. $^{2}$
+Sporns and Zwi (2004) developed connectivity matrices based on data from published studies of neuroanatomy-Felleman and van Essen's (1991) study of the macaque's visual cortex, Young's (1993) study of the whole macaque cortex, and Scannell et al.'s (1999) study of the cat cortex.
+Sporns and Zwi show that these networks exhibit the properties of a small-world network: high C and low L.

 Watts and Strogatz introduced a procedure for creating small-world networks by rewiring regular lattice networks to replace a small percentage of local connections with more distant ones.
 Such a process is similar to the proposal above that even if a complex system developed from combining previously independent stable mechanisms, over time the components would develop increased connections with each other.
-But Rubinov et al. (2009) offer an intriguing alternative account of how small-world organization might arise, one that fits with the process of specialization after replication described above.
+But Rubinov, Sporns, van Leeuwen, and Breakspear (2009) offer an intriguing alternative account of how small-world organization might arise, one that fits with the process of specialization after replication described above.
 They start with the idea that neurons are not passive elements awaiting an input but endogenous oscillators.
-There is considerable evidence of spontaneous oscillations in ion concentrations across cell processes (as well as selective synchronized oscillations in response to oscillation of other neurons at a particular frequency), which can give rise to spontaneous spiking (Llinás 1988).3 To analyze how such behavior could generate small-world organization, Rubinov et al. employ a neural network developed by Gong and van Leeuwen (2004) that uses a logistic map as the basis for the activation function so that the activation value of a unit at the next time step f(x) depends upon its current activation (x):
+There is considerable evidence of spontaneous oscillations in ion concentrations across cell processes (as well as selective synchronized oscillations in response to oscillation of other neurons at a particular frequency), which can give rise to spontaneous spiking (Llinás 1988).
+To analyze how